Jie-Fang/cudnn-frontend/README.md

 ## Build:

 ### Dependencies
-Minimum cudnn version required is 8.5.0
+With the release of v1.0, we are bumping up the minimum supported cudnn version to 8.5.0

 Minimum python version needed 3.6
-The python installation requires development package which can be installed by running `apt-get install python-dev`.
+The python binding compilation requires development package which can be installed by running `apt-get install python-dev`.

+To run the python samples, additionally, you will need the following python packages
+- pytest
+- pytorch-cuda=11.8 (or pytorch-cuda=12.1)
+- torchvision
+- torchaudio
+- pytorch

 ### C++ API
 Provide CUDA according to: https://cmake.org/cmake/help/latest/module/FindCUDAToolkit.html